 Visit your local museum and take a look at Old Dutch Master paintings.
 Many were still-life pictures featuring fruits and flowers, and many included tulips with more than one blossom shade.

-These bi-color tulips had a base color, often red, pink or purple, but they also had “flames” of secondary colors like white or yellow.
-They were extremely popular in Holland at that time, part of the reason for the speculative market bubble
+These bi-color tulips had a base color often red, pink, or purple, but they also had “flames” of secondary colors like white or yellow.
+They were extremely popular in Holland at that time, part of the reason for the speculative market bubble for these bulbs, known as Tulip Mania.

 Everyone was growing Rembrandt tulips and other bi-colored tulips.
-But nobody realized until much later that the gorgeous broken colors in these tulips were not natural variations.
+Nobody realized until much later though that the gorgeous broken colors in these tulips were not natural variations.
 Rather, they resulted from a virus, according to Rembrandt tulip plant information, a virus passed from plant to plant by aphids.

 What are Rembrandt Tulips?